 When I found out about the connection between those two words, the first word that occurred to me was “Frankenstein.”
 Frankenstein (he had no name in the novel or any of the movies) was a monster, but was a sympathetic monster (and here I go again: the “path” in sympathy is related to the word “pathos” and means “to suffer with”).

 Frankenstein didn’t want much more than a friend; he wanted to be part of a community, even if it was just him and the blind hermit.
-He was rejected and humiliated and hated by everyone except the blind man, who couldn’t see him.
+He was rejected and humiliated by everyone except the blind man, who couldn’t see him.
 Everyone else was horrified by him and wanted to kill him.

 What then, is demonstrated by Frankenstein?
 Brutally humiliate someone, especially in public, and what can happen (and often does happen, if history is any guide), is revenge.
-Whatever love Frankenstein had was turned to hate and the desire for revenge.
+Whatever love Frankenstein had was turned to hate and the desire to revenge.

 Frankenstein belongs to the class of monsters known as the Undead, along with zombies and vampires.
 Where did the idea of these undead monsters originate?

 I don’t know, but I suspect they somehow based on real people, people who described themselves as the living dead, or zombies, or vampires.

 The psychiatrist James Gilligan, who interviewed violent prisoners for almost 40 years, noticed a curious thing: those who committed the worse crimes, say, brutally murdering and mutilating their victims, invariably described themselves as “dead” before they committed their crimes.

 They didn’t mean biologically dead; they meant dead inside.
 They often described themselves as zombies, vampires, robots, monsters.
 They said their “selves” had died long before they began killing people.
 They were in fact the Undead long before they began making others dead.